Peak Performance Racing

 The Peak Performance Racing Kawasaki team has spent some time contemplating the numbers in the AMA Pro Racing Supersport series.

-The following article is the first in a series of reports about Peak Performance Racing’s journey towards competing in the AMA Daytona SportBike series with pilot Patrick ‘Paddy’ McCord of California.
+, Monterey.
+If I had to handicap the Supersport race this weekend, I wouldn’t be betting against Paddy McCord – the new kid in town.The following article is the first in a series of reports about Peak Performance Racing’s journey towards competing in the AMA Daytona SportBike series with pilot Patrick ‘Paddy’ McCord of California.
 The article, written by Peak Performance Motorcycles’ owner Danny DiNardo, chronicles what it takes to get started in AMA Pro Racing competition.
 When Ultimate Motorcycling heard about the project, we immediately got involved.